faridvatani/nextjs-typegraphql/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Details about packages

+`dotenv-safe` : </br>
+To validate the environment variables in order to ensure that all the necessary environment variables are defined in the .env.local file, we need to install the dotenv-safe package.

+`graphql` : </br>
+A query language and runtime which can be used in a Node.js server and the browser.

+`graphql-request` : </br>
+A minimalist GraphQL client similar to Axios but designed specifically for making GraphQL requests.

+`@graphql-codegen/cli` : </br>
+GraphQL Code Generator is a toolkit tailored to simplify and automate the generation of typed queries, subscriptions, and mutations for React, Next.js and other supported frontend frameworks.

+`@graphql-codegen/typescript` : </br>
+This plugin generates the base TypeScript types, depending on the structure of the GraphQL schema.

+`@graphql-codegen/typescript-operations` : </br>
+This plugin generates the TypeScript types for the Queries, Mutations, Subscriptions, and Fragments that are only in use.

+`@graphql-codegen/typescript-react-query` : </br>
+This plugin generates typed hooks for the various GraphQL operations.

+`apollo-server-micro` : </br>
+This plugin is the Micro integration for building the Apollo GraphQL server.

+`type-graphql` : </br>
+A Node.js framework for building GraphQL schema and resolvers using Typescript classes and decorators.

+`cors` : </br>
+A package to enable the Next.js GraphQL server to accept requests from cross-origin domains.

+`react-hook-form` : </br>
+A form validation library for React.js.

+`@hookform/resolvers` : </br>
+A React Hook Form validation resolvers for Zod, Yup, ...

+`zod` : </br>
+A TypeScript-first schema declaration and validation library.

+`axios` : </br>
+Axios is an HTTP client library used in both Node.js and the browser.
+It's also supports GraphQL requests.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: